kenasanion/kenasanion/README.md

 Let me drop some knowledge notes for you:

 - 🔭 Currently, I'm dancing with the code at my job, but I'm open to dancing to new opportunities.
-- 💬 I love the occasional freelance tango; it adds flair to my routine.
 - 🍎 Passion for learning and teaching tech is in my DNA.
 It's not just an apple; it's a byte of knowledge.
 - ⚡ My skillset?
 Picture this: Angular and .NET doing the cha-cha, Azure/AWS waltzing in, and React and Flutter salsa-ing the night away.
 - 📫 Wanna send a love letter?
 Hit me up at kenasanion@gmail.com.